Killala County Mayo

 As you can see from the two pictures below its a beautiful and big bay.

-Here below is a little bit of information from the tower itself
+Here below is a little bit of information from the tower itself, its history and when it came about.

 The Killala center is a small but very quaint little village with real old style shops like this little butchers below.
 Traditional newsagents and a pub and restaurant also line this lovely street.

 It had a great feel as everyone who we came across was so friendly and went out there way to say hello.
 It seemed to be run by locals for locals with no big chain businesses around.